egarpor/polykde/README.md

 simulations and numerical experiments of the Supplementary Material (SM):

-- The script `kde_sims.R` reproduces the asymptotic normality experiment in Section B.1 of the SM.
+- The script `kde-sims.R` reproduces the asymptotic normality experiment in Section B.1 of the SM.
-- The script `kde_efic.R` computes the kernel efficiency table in Section B.2 of the SM.
+- The script `kde-efic.R` computes the kernel efficiency table in Section B.2 of the SM and plots in Section 4 of the paper.
 - The two scripts `jsd-sims-k2-S2.R` and `jsd-sims-k3-S10^2.R` reproduce
   two simulation experiments for the $k$-sample test in Section B.3 of the SM.